Team and Experience

 Christine Reynolds, Art Direction and Production Management

 Known for her "cheerful, steadfast manner under pressure," art director Christine Reynolds specializes in historical publications and exhibitions.
 In addition to business histories designed for CorporateHistory.net, she has produced anniversary books for Brown Brothers Harriman, the YMCA of Greater Boston, and divisions of Harvard University.
-Her visual history displays include Place, Race, and Memory: Remembering West Medford’s African-American Community, produced for Tufts University, and The Jackson Homestead: The First 200 Years.
+Her visual history displays include a dazzling 250-year timeline for Christ Church Cambridge (see it here); Place, Race, and Memory: Remembering West Medford’s African-American Community, produced for Tufts University; and The Jackson Homestead: The First 200 Years.
 Prior to founding Reynolds Design & Management she worked in textbook publishing, where she developed superb project management skills.

 Chris is that rare art director who knows how to use a semicolon: She holds an MFA in graphic design from Boston University and a BA in English from Trinity College.
 Devoted to the book arts, she often takes part in programs held by such organizations as the Bookbuilders of Boston and the New England Museum Association.